H-type foliations: Horizontal Clifford structures

 The previous lemma imposes strong algebraic conditions on $\Psi$.
-The next theorem characterizes the set of possible $\Psi$'s.
+The next theorem characterizes the set of possible expressions $\Psi$ may have.
 We shall first need the following lemma that allows us to relate the norm of $\nabla J$ to the sectional curvature of the leaves of the foliation.

-\begin{lemma} Let \((\M,\hor,g)\) be a H-type foliation with horizontally parallel torsion.
-Then for every \(X \in \Gamma(\hor), Z,W \in \Gamma(\ver)\),
+\begin{lemma} Let \((\M,\Ho,g)\) be a H-type foliation with horizontally parallel torsion.
+Then for every \(X \in \s\Ho, Z,W \in \s\V\),

 \end{lemma}

 \begin{proof} Recall first the second Bianchi identity for connections with torsion,